Why GIVA?

 Now Exists

 For the first time at global scale, humanity possesses both the resources and the knowledge to credibly advance the elimination of extreme poverty.
-The coordinating body, the disciplined giving model, and the common benchmarks are established.
-What remains is the question of which institutions will choose to lead.
+The coordinating institution, the disciplined giving framework, and the worldwide fellowship have been defined.
+What remains is the question of which institutions and individuals will choose to lead.

 Join the Give 1% Alliance